glygen-glycan-data/PyGly/smw/glycandata/export/README.md

 Triples representing monosaccharide counts, computed by the Glycan.iupac_composition method in PyGly.

+Fields
+- accession	- GlyTouCan accession
+- monosaccharide - IUPAC symbol for monosaccharide (also Xxx, X, \*)
+- count - integer count for monosaccharide symbol.
+Counts for monosaccharides contained in repeated units are marked with a "+"

 IUPAC symbols with sterochemistry (e.g. Glc, Gal, Man) have their counts aggregated to their subsuming IUPAC symbol (e.g. Hex).

 - Xxx represents any monosaccharide not otherwise captured by an IUPAC symbol.